-MLV looks and even feels like thick carpet, but it's a soundproofing material.
+MLV looks and even feels like a thick carpet, but it's a soundproofing material.
 For it to be effective, all of its seams have to be taped to reduce vibration.
-It also need to be taped to the joists.
+It also needs to be taped to the joists.

 Soundproof drywall has become popular as a way to soundproof a room.
 This drywall, as you might imagine from its name, is specifically designed to reduce vibrations and noise.
 Overall, this method works well, but, on a cost-per-square-foot basis, there are cheaper options.

 3. Ceiling Materials